Rexair: History

+On June 16, 2020, Rexair announced recalls to their Repair Rainbow SRX Vacuums due to fire and burn hazards.

 Product

-The product is a home cleaning system based on water instead of a reservoir to filter dust and dirt while vacuuming.
+The product is a vacuum cleaner based on water instead of a reservoir to filter dust and dirt while vacuuming.
 The Rainbow system traps dust and dirt in the water and allows clean "water washed" air to travel through the air path and out the exhaust.
 From 1936 to current production, there have been several models produced with some having different versions within the models and attachments.

 The table below only shows information on United States models.
 Other countries have slight changes within the model number to separate from the voltage use as well as other specific country requirements.

 Sales

 Sanders restructured the company to focus on direct marketing of its products via independent contractors or independently owned distributors.
 Rexair's independent distributors and their independent dealers may use direct marketing techniques such as door to door lead generation or the use of referral gathering to get their leads.
 The main promotional tool it advocates is labeled as "Talent Scouting" which is recruiting a prospect to join the organization as a salesperson and a person who can "scout (more) talent".
 Once a lead is generated, salespeople will attempt to contact this lead to schedule an appointment to show the Rainbow Cleaning System (sometimes called a vacuum, sometimes called an air filter).
 Rexair has been issued a certificate from the Association of Home Appliance Manufacturers (AHAM), [officially adding to] the title of vacuum cleaner, "air filter".

 A prospect is offered a gift, if they offer to give the salesperson more referrals.
 Rexair teaches sales and marketing techniques through corporate distributor developers and through training seminars.
 CEO Paul Vidovich and his staff travel the world educating distributors on developing the Rainbow business.

 Rexair manufactures sales promotional tools and sells them to their independent distributors.